fedora-infra/statusfpo/content/planned/2022-06-16-wikiupdate.md

 OutageFinish: 2022-06-16 22:00+0000
 Ticket:10769

-Updating the host for the Fedora Wiki to Fedora 36, bumping the version of MediaWiki to 1.37.1
+Updating the host for the Fedora Wiki to Fedora 36, which bumps the version of MediaWiki to 1.37.1